Ram Vilas Vedanti

-Ram Vilas Vedanti (born 7 October 1958) is an Indian politician, Hindu religious leader and Member of Parliament of 12th Lok Sabha, affiliated to Bharatiya Janata Party serving Pratapgarh (UP) Lok Sabha Constituency.
-He is member of Shri Ram Janmabhoomi Trust and is a member of the Vishwa Hindu Parishad.
+Ram Vilas Vedanti (7 October 1958 – 15 December 2025) was an Indian politician, Hindu religious leader and Member of Parliament of 12th Lok Sabha, affiliated with Bharatiya Janata Party serving Pratapgarh (UP) Lok Sabha Constituency.
+He was member of Shri Ram Janmabhoomi Trust and was a member of the Vishwa Hindu Parishad.
+Vedanti died on 15 December 2025, at the age of 67.